halhenke/jade-react-loader/README.md

 # Jade to React JS loader for Webpack

+## PreRequisites
+- [React](https://github.com/facebook/react) & [Webpack](https://github.com/webpack/webpack) are peerDependencies (will be installed automatically with npm 2 but left to end-user under npm 3)

 ## Usage

 Like any loader can be set up in a configuration file but to use in a require statement: